1:05 How to cut out parts in your video

 So that’s how you can easily edit out a little section of your video.
 Or you could also create a little mini version of your video just by using that little eyeball tool to exclude or include parts of your video based on what you say, not what you see.

 If you have questions about this, let me know if you have any suggestions or comments.
-Definitely let us know, or any issues at all, or bugs or whatever, so we can get you taken care of that right away.
-This is Craig, and I look forward to seeing you on another tutorial.
+Definitely let us know of any issues at all, or bugs or whatever, so we can get you taken care of that right away.